RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #29

+Walked to the restaurant today for some food.
+Not the healthiest of things.
+Just a french dip and clam chowder with a house salad and veggies and ranch for later.
+But I'll report on the house salad and veggies and ranch when they are consumed.

 ## #28

 Finished my first water of the day.
 Time to start a second one... and it is